cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 ![wind exhibit](/assets/bmos_wind.jpg)
 In the wind exhibit, childen would play with the interactive display and run off before listening/reading the science.

+## Conclusion
+The interior/exterior of the museum are typical, with a few distinguishing features.
+The exhibit halls themselves were highly unique and well decorated.
+The mechanical displays were very popular, but they were so widespread that attendees rarely read the science.

 ## More Technology

 ###Mechanical